vickstrom/katacoda-scenarios/automation-of-model-evaluation/step2.md

-## A server that listens on pull request events

 Before telling GitHub, which endpoint we expect the __PUSH event__ to be sent to, we need to start listen on that specific endpoint.
 To listen, we will make use of the python module [Flask](https://flask.palletsprojects.com/en/1.1.x/).

 `pip3 install flask==1.1.2`{{execute interrupt}}